lrothack/dev-ops/README.md

     - `extras_require`: Defines different environments with different dependencies, e.g., for development/testing and production.
 Specific environments can be installed by appending `[<env>]` to the installation target (where `<env>` is replaced by the environment key, here `dev`), see [setuptools documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-dependencies).
     - `package_data`: Non-python files that should be included in the package have to be declared specifically.
 Further inclusion patterns can be defined in `MANIFEST.in`.

-2. Install the wheel in a test environment (`deactivate` any active virtual environment, current working directory `ml-ops`):
+2. Install the wheel in a test environment (`deactivate` any active virtual environment, current working directory `dev-ops`):
    ```
    # Switch back to your system environment
    deactivate